pemn/vtk_geostat/README.md

 ## 📌 Description
-full open source geostatistics workflow for generating a block model
+full open source geostatistics workflow for generating a block model.
-this script integrates multiple generic tools and modules in a single graphical desktop application
+this script integrates multiple generic tools and modules in a full process.
-the result is a complete block model in the vtk file format, that can be easily converted to other formats like csv, bmf, dm, etc. the target audience is academic use by geostatistic professionals or industrial proof of concepts projects
+the result is a complete block model in the vtk file format, that can be easily converted to other formats like csv, bmf, dm, etc.
-its not suited for production use. check notes.
+the target audience is geologists and other mining industry professionals or students.
+this is a proof of concept not intended for production use. most steps are placeholders which should be replaced with real tools. check notes. the idea is to provide a common backbone for custom processes tailored for each situation.
 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/vtk_geostats1.png?raw=true)
 ## 🧩 Implementation
 This implementations uses a jupyter notebook.
 Check my other project, bm_geostat_process, for a desktop based implementation.
 This geostatistics estimation process consists of the following steps:
  1. Data and parameter input
- 2. Sample database postprocess
+ 2. Sample database preprocess
  3. Grid creation
  4. Flag litho solids
  5. Multivariate grade estimation